KacperZurawik/LibraryConsoleApp/README.md

 ### Application is still in progress!

 #    Technology Stack
-Language: C#
+- Language: C#
-Framework: .NET
+- Framework: .NET
-Database: -
+- Database: -

 #   Project Goals

-To demonstrate skills in Object-Oriented Programming (OOP).
+- To demonstrate skills in Object-Oriented Programming (OOP).
-To explore concepts like:
+- To explore concepts like:
-Interfaces: For handling common functionalities.
+   - Interfaces: For handling common functionalities.
-Inheritance: To avoid code duplication.
+   - Inheritance: To avoid code duplication.
-Enums: For organizing constants.
+   - Enums: For organizing constants.
-To develop a clean, maintainable, and extendable code.
+   - Just to develop a clean, maintainable, and extendable code.

 #   Future Plans